JPass85/JPass85/README.md

 I am fueled by a deep interest in technology and a strong dedication to solving complex problems.

-## Objective
-My journey through coding languages, network security, and cybersecurity has ignited a passion for cybersecurity.
-Now more than ever, I am eager to transition into this field, specifically aiming to join a Security Operations Center (SOC).

 ## Operating Systems

 <a href="https://www.linux.org/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/linux/linux-original.svg" alt="linux" width="40" height="40"/> </a>